Abdulsarhan/Game-Configs-and-Fixes/README.md

-# Game Configs.
+# Game Configs and Fixes.
-Configuration files for various games that I like.
+Various config files and fixes for games that I like.